Rotunda of Mosta: History

-On 12 December 1973, Pope Paul VI issued a decree of canonical coronation of the titular painting of Our Lady of the Assumption that was crowned later on 10 August 1975, therefore elevating the church to the title of Marian Sanctuary.

-On 2 May 1983, taxi driver Carmelo Aquilina voluntarily drove a Mercedes car into the Rotunda following a bet.
+On 2 May 1983, taxi driver Carmelo Aquilina deliberately drove a Mercedes car into the Rotunda following a bet.
 He drove up the steps of the parvis, broke down the main doorway, and stopped within the church close to the altar.
-Following the incident, Aquilina was arrested and he received a three-month prison sentence while his driving licence was suspended.
+Aquilina was arrested and received a three-month prison sentence while his driving licence was suspended.

-In 2015, the parish requested to the Vatican to be reclassified to the status of a basilica.
-The church was elevated to a minor basilica on 29 July 2018 by decree of Pope Francis.
+In 2015 the parish asked the Vatican to be reclassified to the status of a basilica.
+The church was elevated to a minor basilica on 29 July 2018.

 Architecture

 The Rotunda of Mosta is built in the neoclassical style, and its structure is based on the Pantheon in Rome.
 Its façade has a portico with six Ionic columns, which is flanked by two bell towers.
 Being a rotunda, the church has a circular plan with walls about 9.1 m thick supporting a dome with an internal diameter of 130 ft.
-At one time, the dome was the third largest in the world.
+At one time, the dome was the third-largest in the world.
 The church's interior contains eight niches, including a bay containing the main entrance and a deep apse with the main altar.

 Before the church was constructed, there was some opposition to Grognet's design, since some regarded a Roman temple as an unsuitable model for a Catholic church building.
-However, others praised the design, and an 1839 book written while the church was being built describes it as "certainly the most magnificent, extensive and solid modern building" in Malta.
-This book further states that "when finished, [the church] will be an ornament to the Island, will immortalize the architect, and draw towards the casal every visitor to Malta."
+Others praised the design, and an 1839 book written while the church was being built described it as "certainly the most magnificent, extensive and solid modern building" in Malta and said "when finished, [the church] will be an ornament to the Island, will immortalize the architect, and draw towards the casal every visitor to Malta."
 The design was well-received upon completion, and it is regarded as Grognet's masterpiece.